 Assisted digital support with We Are Digital on behalf of UK Visas and Immigration (UKVI)

 Since September 2017, Libraries Connected and library services in England and Wales have been helping visa applicants get online and use the free public computer facilities in libraries.

 The project is led by We Are Digital, an experienced training company that is directing applicants to the most suitable routes for support.
 This support is provided in person via local libraries, in the applicant’s own home by We Are Digital’s visiting tutors, and by telephone from Migrant Help UK.

 Libraries provide public computers, Wi-Fi, and help from library staff to access the new digital online visa service mainly on appointment basis.
 Over 100 library venues are currently taking part with more joining later in the year.

 2. Digital visa support with Sopra Steria on behalf of UKVI

 Library venues across England and in Scotland and Wales will provide local access to this service.
 Each location has been selected based on geographic spread and accessibility for customers.
-The scheme will go live in autumn 2018.

 Library staff will help people who have already completed their visa application online to scan and submit their documentation and biometric data.
 This means applicants won’t have to post off vital documents, like passports, and can complete their visa application locally.